ahessmat/subredditWiki/readme.md

 Your best bet to figuring out what a day-in-the-life is like in cybersecurity would be to first more narrowly discover what it is you want to do within the space.
 Just remember that ultimately each of us is - in some way - concerned with promoting a greater degree of confidence that the technologies we engage with operate in the way they are intended to.

+## Career Orientation Resources

+Below are a list of resources for learning about the various roles that collectively contribute to the professional domain:

+*
 ====TODO: create a list of resources for learning more about the various roles====

 # Do I need a degree?